 Service Territory.
 CenterPoint Houston provides electric transmission and distribution service to over 2 million metered customers in its service territory, which has a population of over 5 million people.
 With the exception of Texas City, CenterPoint Houston serves nearly all of the Houston-Sugar Land-Baytown metropolitan area.
 Effective January 2002, electric utilities, including CenterPoint Houston, were required to cease selling their electricity to their retail electric customers.
 Since that time, only retail electric providers have been allowed to sell electricity to retail customers formerly served by those utilities.
-The retail electric providers in CenterPoint Houston's primary customers.
+The retail electric providers in CenterPoint Houston's service territory are CenterPoint Houston's primary customers.